 Unfortunately, an acting career that began at twelve took its toll on Agutter.
 "If being adult is knowing who you are then that was put off well into my thirties," she noted.
 Fortunately, marriage (to Johan Tham, a Swedish hotelier), motherhood, and cutting back on her workload in the 1990s to raise her son allowed her the time she needed to finally mature.

 A tremendous self-esteem boost in her 30s led to a far more candid Jenny Agutter; though always genuinely warm, sweet, and down-to-earth, these days she is willing to allow her grumps and flaws to show.
-Funny enough, with this came far more control over her career; she is far choosier now about her roles than she was early on, spends more time with her family, and in 1997 finally felt confident enough to return to the National Theatre after nearly a quarter-century as Mrs Darling in Peter Pan
+Funny enough, with this came far more control over her career; she is far choosier now about her roles than she was early on, spends more time with her family, and in 1997 finally felt confident enough to return to the National Theatre after nearly a quarter-century as Mrs Darling in Peter Pan.

-, the BBC's biggest hit in ten years, as the devout, lively nun-in-charge Sister Julienne, head midwife of Nonnatus House; the drama has been a surprise ratings smash and will likely run for several more years.
+Most recently she appeared as a shadowy member of the World Security Council in the 2012 box office smash The Avengers (2012), a role she reprised in 2014's Captain America: The Winter Soldier.
+Meanwhile, she is also playing a lead role in Call the Midwife, the BBC's biggest hit in ten years, as the devout, lively nun-in-charge Sister Julienne, head midwife of Nonnatus House; the drama has been a surprise ratings smash and will likely run for several more years.